How to buy life insurance for your parents

-We explore the ins and outs of taking out a policy on your parents — even if they're ill or elderly.
+You can take out a life insurance policy on your parents — even if they're ill or elderly.

-Can you actually buy life insurance for your parents?
+Can I purchase life insurance for my parents?

 How to buy a life insurance policy for your parents

-Why consider taking out a life insurance policy for your parents?
+Why should I take out a life insurance policy for my parents?